sivankumar86/awsdynamodbcredential/README.md

 # awsdynamodbcredential
-How to assume role in dynamodb connector to other account
+How to assume role in dynamodb connector to other account in EMR

-You can access cross account using dynamodb connector in hive
+You can access cross account using dynamodb connector in hive in EMR

 Copy the jar to hive auxlib path.

 ```
-## You can use step to copy the jar from s3 to hive path
+## You can use step to copy the jar from s3 to hive path in EMR

 aws s3 cp <s3 path> .
 sudo cp awsdynamodbcredential.jar /usr/lib/hive/auxlib/